Chandler/cba_seaweed/README.md

 The code is factored in a way so that all visualizations can be applied to any farm.
 The Scene classes factor out the differences between planet 4 and 8 band products so they can be used interchangeably.

-Code quality note: this was written fairly quickly to balance code quality and results - docstrings, type annotations, comments and general code factoring could all still improve.
+Code quality note: this was written fairly quickly to balance code quality and results.
+Docstrings, type annotations, comments and general code factoring could all still improve.

 # Papers I found useful